AthAjuong/milestone-project-1/README.md

 * Hero image has an overlay to ensure the text and call-to-action are both visible for any user.
 * Designed "Trustpilot"-themed stars to give some social proof.
 Four stars placed under the button, to convince users that the gym is legitimate and trustworthy.
 * The home page also offers reasons as to why the user should either become a member or sample TightCore's services.
+* Users can get in touch with the gym directly from the landing page using the button in the hero image.
+* Users can navigate to appropriate content about classes, gym trainers and the gym facilities using links in the content section.
+* Two panels provide sample images of people training and tell the customers about the facilities and classes on offer.
+They can follow links to learn more.
+* Customers can show their intent to sign up for membership by following a button that leads them to contact the gym.
+They learn the benefits of membership here.

 #### About Us Page:
 * The about us page offers an insight into the motivation and values of the company.
-* The about us page then provides pictures of the staff members that work at the company.
+* The about us page then provides pictures and bios of the staff members that work at the company.

 #### Classes Page:
 * This page offers an idea of the types of classes the gym offers.